OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 # Qiskit-Metal-to-Litho
 On the use of Qiskit Metal coded in Python to generate design files for building quantum devices on a chip, performed via direct-write lithography.
-Depending on the resolution of desired quantum device features, LASER, scanning thermal probe, and electron-beam techniques are applicable options for patterning.
+Depending on the resolution of desired quantum device features, LASER, scanning thermal probe, and electron-beam techniques are applicable options for patterning your design.

 (Note: in the patterned 400-transmon example below, the ground contacts were excluded from layout as the design was to demonstrate process feasibility from Qiskit Metal design-to-real-chip.
 However, the main features are clearly visible under optical microscopy.
 Also, a DXF design output for a full quantum chip design [electrodes, ground, and all] is available for download in the file directories above).